-- All school staff will be required to conduct a health safety self-assessment at home prior to coming to work and verifying through Script that they are safe to work.
-This form will include a daily temperature check.
-QR codes to access the health screener will also be available at the entrances to WISD facilities. - The legal point of contact for students will check and monitor children's temperature and COVID-19 symptoms on a daily basis.
+- All school staff will be required to conduct a health safety self-assessment at home prior to coming to work. - If the CDC community spread is at the high level, employees will also need to verify through a screener that they are safe to work. - The legal point of contact for students will check and monitor children's COVID-19 symptoms on a daily basis.